 When it comes to drug use in the United States, the primary concern used to be substances like cocaine, marijuana, and heroin.
-But in recent decades, prescription drug addiction has become a serious problem.
+But in recent decades, prescription drug addiction treatment has become much needed.
 Like all drugs, opioids produce short-term effects that users crave and compulsively chase.
 What some users don’t consider, however, is the length of time in which certain effects linger inside of the body.
 So, just how long do prescription drugs stay in your system?

 How Long Do Prescription Drugs Remain in Your System?